IP RWTH presents XR for 5G Remote and Automation Control in Deconstruction and 5G enabled Robotic Steel Fabrication

 In the competition “Built on IT - Building professions with a future”, the RKW Competence Centre honoured the most innovative and at the same time practical digital solutions for young building professionals.
 Yasmin Ragab, Radwa Elsobki and Noureldeen Nagm, students from the international Construction & Robotics master’s programme, won the first prize for their project “OpenCV and BIM integration for the positioning of panels”.
 Congratulations!

-The project was part of the Course CR_Prototyping Project (PT), supervised by Davide Picchi and Prof Sigrid Brell-Cokcan.
+The project was part of the Course CR_Prototyping Project (PT), supervised by Mr. Picchi and Prof Sigrid Brell-Cokcan.

 Mar 7, 2024